admindatahandbook/book/testing/index.md

 [Michelle Reininger](https://www.colorado.edu/crowninstitute/michelle-reininger-phd) is the Director of Research Partnerships and Data Initiatives at the Crown Institute at the University of Colorado at Boulder.
 Michelle was the Executive Director of CEPA from 2010 to 2019; she worked with the Stanford legal team on the MOUs and DUAs for the partnership and managed the creation and day-to-day operations of the CEPA data warehouse for the Stanford-SFUSD Partnership.

-[Jim Shen](https://www.povertyactionlab.org/person/shen) is the Senior Manager for the Innovations in Data and Experiments for Action Initiative (IDEA) at the Abdul Latif Jameel Poverty Action Lab based at MIT.
-He was the Data Manager for CEPA from January 2015 to August 2019 where he managed the CEPA data warehouse.
-He was responsible for the day-to-day operations of the CEPA data warehouse, serving as the point of contact for Stanford researchers utilizing SFUSD data and SFUSD staff for data exchanges.
+[Jim Shen](https://www.povertyactionlab.org/person/shen) is the Senior Manager for the [Innovations in Data and Experiments for Action Initiative (IDEA)](https://www.povertyactionlab.org/initiative/innovations-data-experiments-action) at the Abdul Latif Jameel Poverty Action Lab based at MIT.
+He was the Data Manager for the Center for Education Policy Analysis (CEPA) from January 2015 to August 2019 where he managed the CEPA data warehouse.
+He was responsible for the day-to-day operations of the CEPA data warehouse, serving as the point of contact for Stanford researchers utilizing San Francisco Unified School District (SFUSD) data and SFUSD staff for data exchanges.
+Jim holds a BA in history and international relations and an MA in political science from the University of California, San Diego.

 [Laura Wentworth](http://www.caedpartners.org/display/CAED/Our+Team) is the Director of Research Practice Partnerships at California Education Partners.
 The RPP program at Ed Partners supports three partnerships with Stanford University and SFUSD, Stanford University and nine school districts neighboring the campus, and UC Berkeley and Oakland Unified School District.
 Since 2009, Laura has managed the day-to-day operations and relationships of the Stanford-SFUSD Partnership.